ucsb-cs8/w20/_lab/lab01.md

 Here's how:

-* Find the System Menu at the top of the screen.
+* Find the System Menu at the top right of the screen.
-* Select Log Out
+* Select your name and in the dropdown click on "Log Out"